wp-plugins/bits-on-the-run/readme.txt

 == Screenshots ==

-1. You can start uploading and embedding videos with the new Bits on the Run widget that will appear in the "add media" window.
+1. You can start uploading and embedding videos with the new JW Platform widget that will appear in the "add media" window.
 If you enabled the "Show widget" setting, the widget will also appear in the side bar when you're editing a post.
 For more detailed instructions,